Renewables Procurement & Revenue Summit is part of the Informa Markets Division of Informa PLC

 3:00PM - 3:30PM

-Case Study: Bristol Port — Unlocking Floating Wind Supply in the Celtic Sea
+Case Study: Bristol Port — trying to unlock the Floating Wind Supply opportunity in the Celtic Sea

 Type: Case Study

-Bristol Port is creating the infrastructure to support over 260 floating wind turbines, unlocking 4.5GW of renewable energy for the UK market.
-This case study explores how port-led investment de-risks project delivery, strengthens supply chains, and accelerates the availability of renewable energy for buyers and sellers.
+Bristol Port is seeking to provide infrastructure to support the construction of floating wind turbines, potentially helping to unlock 4.5GW of renewable energy for the UK market.
+This case study explores how port-led investment can help de-risk project delivery, strengthen supply chains, and benefit the local area.

-• How does Bristol Port’s infrastructure enable large-scale floating wind projects and reliable energy supply?
+• How does Bristol Port’s proposed infrastructure enable large-scale floating wind projects?

 • How can the port support the growth of the offshore wind market while contributing to Net Zero 2040?